unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 Expressions can be either of the following productions:

-- Literal formatters_ start with a literal optionally followed by the formatting function and its named options.
+- _Format calls_ start with a literal or a variable name, optionally followed by the formatting function and its named options.
 Formatting functions do not accept any positional arguments other than the number literal in front of them.
-- _Variable formatters_ start with the variable's name and are optionally followed by the formatting function and its named options.
-Formatting functions do not accept any positional arguments other than the variable in front of them.
 - _Function calls_ are standalone invocations which start with the function's name optionally followed by its named options.
 Functions do not accept any positional arguments.

 ```
-Expression ::= LiteralFmt | VariableFmt | FunctionCall
+Expression ::= FormatCall | FunctionCall
-LiteralFmt ::= Literal FunctionCall?
-VariableFmt ::= Variable FunctionCall?
+FormatCall ::= (Literal | Variable) FunctionCall?
 FunctionCall ::= Symbol Option*
 Option ::= Symbol ":" (Symbol | Literal | Variable)
 ```